uwspstar/FullStack/CSharp/code-effective/readme.md

 	public IEnumerable<Phone> Phones => phones;
 }
 ```
+- You can also create factory methods to initialize the structure
+- Factories make it easier to create common values.
 - But you do need to watch for any fields in an immutable type that are mutable reference types
+- you can create a mutable companion class for those instances in which multistep operations are necessary to fully construct an immutable type.
+The .NET string class follows this strategy
+- You use the StringBuilder class to create a string using multiple operations.
+After performing all the operations necessary to build the string, you retrieve the immutable string from the StringBuilder.
 - When you implement your constructors for these types, you need to make a defensive copy of that mutable type.
 - Array is a mutable type.
 One alternative would be to use the ```ImmutableArray``` class
 - To create an immutable type, you need to ensure that there are no holes that would allow clients to change your internal stat